Saying no is about respecting yourself and being respected, valuing and recognizing your inner desires, your time and space. To say no is your choice.

-Memory loss through alcohol consumption can be fragmentary and temporary, a ‘brown-out’ or total, a ‘black-out’.
+Memory loss through alcohol consumption can be fragmentary and temporary, a ‘brown-out’ or total ‘black-out’.

 The lost memories through a brown-out can often be recalled when you are reminded of them, with a black-out which is caused by a higher level of alcohol consumption, the Hippocampus does not even attempt to make memories and so recollection is impossible.

-A black-out can occur when the blood alcohol level has reached 0.15% and the drinking has been rapid, that’s twice the level for driving, ladies in lacking an enzyme to break down alcohol may reach black-out level much faster.
+A black-out can occur when the blood alcohol level has reached 0.15% and the drinking has been rapid, that’s twice the UK limit for driving.
+Ladies in lacking an enzyme to metabolise alcohol may reach black-out level much faster.